 The St. Andrew's Choir

-The St. Andrew’s choir rehearses Wednesday nights from 7 to 8:30pm in the St. Andrew's House and Sunday mornings at 9:30am, before the 10:30 service.
+The St. Andrew’s choir rehearses Wednesday nights from 7 to 8:30 PM in St. Andrew's House and Sunday mornings at 9:30 AM, before the 10:30 AM service.
 The choir sings a variety of repertoire: ancient plainchant, Renaissance polyphony, Anglican cathedral music, modern music, spirituals and folk music, and most things in-between!
 Choir rehearsals consist of not only preparing music for services but also learning musical and vocal skills such as breathing, diction, music reading, and musicianship.
 The choir also helps lead worship at a variety of other services during the year such as Christmas Eve and the many different services during Holy Week.

 The Choristers Choir

 Choristers Choir is for children in first grade through middle school and welcomes girls and boys with unchanged voices.
 Rehearsals are held on Tuesday evenings from 5:30 PM to 6:30 PM in St. Andrew's House.
 Utilizing the Royal School of Church Music's Voice for Life curriculum, Choristers learn healthy vocal technique, aural skills, music theory, and music history while gaining a deeper understanding of Episcopal liturgy and belief.
 Choristers sing in church approximately once a month and provide music and liturgical leadership on Christmas Eve and during Holy Week.